Hotel Australia: Original hotel

+New Hotel Australia

+Design and construction (1936–1939)

-In 1937, plans for the new Hotel Australia was announced.
-The scheme for the twelve-story building included an arcade which would connect Collins to Little Collins, and line up with other lanes and arcades connecting Flinders Street right through to Bourke Street.
+In April 1937, Matear and Carlyon officially released plans for the new Hotel Australia.
+It was revealed that architect Leslie M. Perrott Senior and his firm had prepared a scheme for a twelve-story building included an arcade which would connect Collins to Little Collins, and line up with other lanes and arcades connecting Flinders Street right through to Bourke Street.
 In recognition of the popularity and unique design of the Cafe Australia, the hotel included an arched-roofed ballroom which was a simplified version of the cafe’s main room.
+Fred Matear sailed to Europe and America where he conducted a study of various leading hotels across several capital cities.

+The freehold was owned and operated by a company called Australia Arcade Pty Ltd, which initially comprised directors: Lionel "Leo" Findon Miller (c.
+1874–1963), Fredrick George Harber Matear (1887–1968), Norman Albert Miller (1875–1974), Robert Melville Cuthbertson (1869–1940) and Norman Dean Carlyon (1903–1986).

+Opening and use during World War 2 (1939–1945)

-The first event held at the new hotel occurred on June 22, 1939, with a benefit gala for St. Vincent's Hospital.
+The first event held at the new hotel took place on June 22, 1939, with a benefit gala for St. Vincent's Hospital.

+Hand weaving designers Catherine Hardess and Mollie Grove returned to Australia in March 1940 they took their woven goods to the Hotel Australia where they staged an exhibition.
+The exhibition was opened by the then Prime Minister Robert Menzies.
 During World War II, Douglas MacArthur used two floors of the hotel as his headquarters for a time.

+Post-war history (1945–1989)

 The hotel hosted many dignitaries.
-Sir Robert Menzies enjoyed the hotel dining room while Harold Holt had his wedding reception at the hotel.
+Sir Robert Menzies enjoyed the hotel dining room while Harold Holt had his wedding reception at the hotel in 1946.

-Demolition
+Plans for the highly-anticipated Forest Hill Shopping Centre were unveiled during a May 1959 press conference at the hotel, which was attended by prominent businessmen including Paul Fayman, Norman Rockman, Raymond Borg, and Leslie M. Perrott Junior—the son of the hotel's architect and the designer of the shopping centre.

 The Citistate development group bought the hotel in June 1987 at a price of $55 million.
 While preservationists wanted to save the structures, Citistate had purchased the building in a vacant state and claimed the building was a fire hazard, despite being a graded building in a heritage precinct, the City of Melbourne allowed the demolition.

 The hotel was ultimately demolished in the winter of 1989, with the fire marshal declaring the demolition site a fire hazard.
 The replacement building included a budget hotel on top of a three level shopping arcade, which was known as the Australia On Collins.
 In 2018/19 the arcade was revamped and renamed St Collins Lane, and the hotel is currently the Novotel on Collins.